tokensphere/tt-white-contracts/README.md

 - `zero_address` is `0x0000000000000000000000000000000000000000`.
 - `deployer` is the very first signer from the signers list.
-- `spcMember` is the second signer from the signers list.
+- `issuerMember` is the second signer from the signers list.
 - `governor` is the third signer from the signers list.
 - `member` is the fourth signer from the signers list.
 - `random` is a random - non-signer at address `0xF7e5800E52318834E8689c37dCCCD2230427a905`.

 Before starting a node, it is recommended to clean your local deployment folder (`rm -rf deployments/localhost`).
 Then, you can run `yarn hardhat node`.
-You'll notice that both the SPC and Exchange contracts are being deployed automatically.
+You'll notice that both the Issuer and Marketplace contracts are being deployed automatically.

 You then probably might want to jump directly to the `fast-deploy` task of this document to get started.